5 Best Fuel Cards for Small Businesses in 2026

 Are you a trucker looking for a fleet card specifically for your needs?
 Read our deep dive into the best fuel cards for truckers for detailed insights on truck-centered fleet cards.

-4. Edenred Essentials Best for Expense Management
+4. Edenred Essentials: Best for Expense Management

-Edenred Essentials is a Visa-backed fleet card that doubles as a broad expense tool, covering fuel, tolls, parking, maintenance, and more wherever Visa is accepted.
-Its per-gallon rebates are lower (around 1¢ to 4¢), and it carries a $3 monthly card fee plus other charges, but in return, you get near-universal acceptance and detailed reporting that can centralize almost all vehicle spend on a single card.
+Its per-gallon rebates are lower (around $0.01 to $0.04) and it carries a $3 monthly card fee plus other charges.
+In return, you get near-universal acceptance and detailed reporting that can centralize almost all vehicle spend on a single card.

 Logo Edenred